Mixed reactions in Queens to SCOTUS vax ruling

 The situation is not black and white, added Greenidge.

+Councilman Bob Holden (D-Middle Village), a member of the City Council’s Committee on Health, had a similar take.

+“The Supreme Court got it right,” said Holden.
+“Vaccinations are critical and I encourage everyone to get vaccinated.
+Frequent testing and masking are also good ideas while the pandemic continues.
+But private companies should choose these policies for themselves and their employees.
+That mandate was an overreach.”

-Queens Chamber of Commerce president and CEO Tom Grech declined to comment until he was more informed on the recent development.
+Queens Chamber of Commerce President and CEO Tom Grech had a somewhat different view.

+“I think it is critically important for businesses, big or small, and Americans overall to be fully vaccinated,” said Grech.
+“Whether that means two shots and a booster or a third shot and a booster — it’s one of those things that we have to grin and bear it.
+Get it done so that we can go back to some type of normalcy in our country.”

 (0) comments